Reversal of quantised Hall drifts at non-interacting and interacting topological boundaries

-\paragraph{} The harmonic confinement is characterised by the trap frequency $\nu$, entering Eq.~\ref{eqn:RM} as $V_{j} = \frac{1}{2}m(2\pi\nu a j)^2 \equiv V_{0}j^{2}$ ($a = \lambda/2$, lattice spacing; $m$, atomic mass).
-Due to the confinement, the atoms are initially localised at the centre of the trap.
-Topological pumping then leads to a quantised drift of atoms against the confining potential (Fig.~\ref{fig:1}A).
+\paragraph{} The harmonic confinement is characterised by the trap frequency $\nu$, entering Eq.~\ref{eqn:RM} as $V_{j} = \frac{1}{2}m(2\pi\nu a j)^2 \equiv V_{0}j^{2}$ ($m$ is the atomic mass).
+Due to the confinement, the atoms are initially located at the centre of the trap.
+Topological pumping then leads to a quantised drift of atoms against the confining potential (Fig.~\ref{fig:1}B).
 Our measurements show that the quantised drift changes its direction at a certain distance from the trap centre.
 We will demonstrate that this happens when the gradient of the confinement overcomes the band gap and a boundary between topological and trivial regions emerges.
-For repulsive interactions, we observe another reflection, closer to the trap centre, while a part of the atoms keeps drifting in the original direction (Fig.~\ref{fig:1}A).
+For repulsive interactions, we observe another reflection, closer to the trap centre, while a part of the atoms keeps drifting in the original direction (Fig.~\ref{fig:1}B).